| Case

 were superior to the leads Galleon received from magazines, direct

+mail or exhibitions.
 “From our investigation we concluded that the Internet visitors

 were hot prospects ready to buy when they found us.
 These people